How to Lower Your Chance of Dementia and Maintain Brain Health in 24/25

 • Increased pulse control also reduced the combined risk of MCI and maybe dementia by 15% as compared to normal circulatory strain control.
 However, the difference in the probability of probable dementia by itself was not statistically significant1.

 • The growth of white matter was decreased by concentrated pulse control.
 40% more white matter lesions (WML) in the cerebrum as compared to conventional circulatory strain control.
-WMLs are regions of injury in the brain associated with aging, vascular disease, and cognitive loss.
+WMLs are regions of injury in the brain associated with ageing, vascular disease, and cognitive loss.

 • There was no effect of escalated circulatory strain control on the hippocampal volume or the all-out mind volume, which are measures of memory function and cerebrum deterioration.3.